JudithBre/Bachelor_thesis_netCDF_PSIPoint_Analysis/README.md

 ## Getting started

-1. To import arcpy, you must be in the WWU university network or connected via VPN if you use the university license of ArcGIS.
+1. To import arcpy, you must be in the university network or connected via VPN if you use the university license of ArcGIS.

 2. Customization of the directories